suizuizi/suizuizi/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on "北京一技之长教育科技有限公司"
+- 🔭 I’m currently working on "BeiJing Edu"

 - 🐰 35+